rcoh/angle-grinder/README.md

 See the open issues for potential improvements/issues.

 ### Related Work
-Angle Grinder is [Sumoshell](https://github.com/SumoLogic/sumoshell) written to be easier to use, testable and a better platform for new features.
+Angle Grinder is a rewrite of [Sumoshell](https://github.com/SumoLogic/sumoshell) written to be easier to use, testable and a better platform for new features.